Mohammad-Nour-Dahi/GeneralInterfaceHardwaresimulation/resources/README.md

 ### Installing Java

 1. Go to the official Java website: [https://www.oracle.com/java/](https://www.oracle.com/java/).
-2. Download the latest version of Java for your operating system.
+2. Download the 20th version of Java for your operating system.
 3. Run the installation wizard and follow the instructions to install Java on your system.
 4. After installation, verify the Java version to ensure the installation was successful.
 Open a terminal or command prompt and enter the command `java -version`.
 You should see the installed Java version displayed.